Logo with a radio tower and the text 'SCOUTS On the Air'

 BEFORE THE EVENT

-Immediately Prior: We arrive 1-hour early and set-up three (3) portable radio stations (battery operated) which typically include… 1) a handy talkie (UHF) which can reach a few hundred sq miles locally by sending signals to nearby repeaters, 2) a 50-watt mobile radio (VHF) which does the same, and 3) a 100-watt (HF) radio which can bounce signals off the ionosphere to reach operators across the country and the globe!
-Occasionally, we include additional HF radios and/or digital mobile units which connects via radio to the Internet and then to operators nation-wide.
+Immediately Prior: We arrive 1-hour early and set-up multiple activities including portable radio stations (battery operated) which may include… 1) a 5W handy talkie (Ultra High Frequency) which can reach a few hundred sq miles locally by directing signals to nearby repeaters, 2) a 50-watt mobile radio (Very High Frequency) which does the same, 3) a digital radio which reaches a nearby repeater that sends the signal across the globe through the Internet, and 4) a 100-watt (High Frequency) radio which bounces signals off the ionosphere to reach operators across the country and the globe!
+Occasionally, we include additional activities that help scouts learn and explore Morse Code, practice search and rescue skills by hunting for beacons, learning how to assemble a radio station, or practice the relay of messages at a public service event such as the Chicago Marathon.

 Mark your calendar & visit here for details on frequencies and timing as each date nears!